Statcare Physical Exam Near Me in NYC

 During a medical history, the doctor will review your family history for any serious illnesses or medical conditions, such as diabetes, asthma, cardiovascular diseases, high blood pressure, etc. It is unsafe to participate in sports or other rigorous physical activity if you or your child are experiencing or have experienced in the past:

 When pre-existing conditions are discovered or brought up in the examination, the doctor can prescribe proper medication.

 During a routine physical exam, the doctor will:

 - Test your vision

-- Take blood pressure and pulse (heart rhythm)
+- Take blood pressure and pulse rate (heart rhythm)

 - Evaluate your joints, flexibility, and reflexes

-At the end of the physical, the doctor will either sign the OK for participating in physical activities or meeting the demands of a job, or the doctor may request a follow-up exam, additional testing, or specific treatment for a medical problem.
+After the physical exam, the doctor will either sign the OK for being able to participate in physical activities or they may recommend special care instructions.
+For employment, they may prescribe a follow-up exam, extra testing, or specialized treatment for medical concerns.

 Statcare Urgent Care offers physical exams at all our nine locations Hicksville, Long Island; Astoria, Queens; Brooklyn, NYC; the Bronx at Bartow Avenue (Co-op City); the Bronx at E. 174th Street; Jackson Heights, Queens; Midtown Manhattan in Manhattan and Jamaica, Queens.